The Punisher: One Last Kill: Writing

+The special explores Castle's "psychological state" going into the MCU film Spider-Man: Brand New Day (2026), for which Bernthal filmed his scenes back-to-back with those for One Last Kill.
+He said it was important to himself, Spider-Man actor Tom Holland, and director Destin Daniel Cretton that the film's portrayal of the Punisher feel like the same character that is seen in the special.
+Due to Bernthal's commitments to One Last Kill and Brand New Day, Castle does not appear in the second season of Born Again (2026), with Scardapane stating that the character's absence from the season was because of the story Bernthal wanted to tell with the special, which focuses on what happened to Castle after his final Marvel's Netflix television series appearance in the second season of The Punisher (2019), as well as before and during the second season of Born Again.
+The special is concurrent with the events of that season.

 Casting

 Bernthal was set to reprise his role as Frank Castle / Punisher in the special when it was announced.
 In July 2025, set photos revealed Roe Rancell in the supporting role of Dennis, as well as Jason R. Moore reprising his role as Curtis Hoyle from The Punisher.
+In May 2026, Judith Light was revealed to be playing Ma Gnucci, while Deborah Ann Woll was confirmed to be reprising her MCU role as Karen Page.
+Also appearing in the special are Mila Jaymes as Charli; Koumalatsos as Nick and Colton Hill as Colton, members of Castle's Marine squad; and Jamal Lloyd Johnson as Barry, who is implied to be the Marvel Comics character Barracuda.

 Design

-Michael Shaw was the production designer for the special, after previously working on both seasons of Born Again.
+Emily Gunshor and Michael Shaw were, respectively, the costume designer and production designer for the special, after previously working on the first and second seasons of Born Again.

 Filming

-Principal photography began by July 17, 2025, in New York City, under the working title Jolly Roger, with Robert Elswit set as cinematographer.
+Principal photography began by July 17, 2025, in New York City, under the working title Jolly Roger, with Robert Elswit as cinematographer.
 Filming took place in Queens on Jamaica Avenue, as well as near Green-Wood Cemetery in Brooklyn.
-A building exterior featured signs for Gnucci's Family Restaurant, believed to be a reference to Ma Gnucci and the Gnucci crime family.
+A building exterior featured signs for Gnucci's Family Restaurant, believed to be a reference to Ma Gnucci and the Gnucci Crime Family; the Gnucci Crime Family was previously featured in The Punisher.
 Filming occurred over 12 days and wrapped on August 4, 2025.